Share this post

 5. Add in more bitter foods and pay attention to added sugar in your packaged foods.

 The more sweets you have in your diet, the less sweet- sweet will taste.
 Adding in bitter foods like spring mix, extra dark chocolate, broccoli, black coffee and dandelion tea will lower your tolerance for sugar and have you wanting less.
-Also bear in mind, sugar is hidden in everything where it doesn’t need to be.
-Check your labels.
-You’re probably consuming more than you ever thought.

 For more detailed steps on cleaning out your pantry with nutritious staples, read here for a step by step guide.